gasmeupdev/refill/README.md

   - Payment processors - what makes the most sense to start out? (something proprietary, or would it be better to embed something)

   - Excel functions too - how can we use to implement different

+ ## Short-term Roadmap
-Fill up tires for extra charge?
+- Fill up tires for extra charge?
 Cleaning windows and shit for additional costs.
+- First page to show "how it works" Button to take people to booking
+- Time intervals should be an hour
+- Payments integration